Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/control-actuation.md

     Debug.Log("Left Stick actuated past 25%");
 ```

-There are two mechanisms that most notably make use of Control actuation:
+There are two mechanisms within the Input System that most notably make use of Control actuation:

-- [Interactive rebinding](ActionBindings.md#interactive-rebinding) (`InputActionRebindingExceptions.RebindOperation`) uses it to select between multiple suitable Controls to find the one that is actuated the most.
+- [Interactive rebinding](interactive-rebinding.md) (`InputActionRebindingExceptions.RebindOperation`) uses it to select between multiple suitable controls to find the one that is actuated the most.
-- [Conflict resolution](ActionBindings.md#conflicting-inputs) between multiple Controls that are bound to the same action uses it to decide which Control gets to drive the action.
+- [Conflict resolution](binding-conflicts.md) between multiple controls that are bound to the same action uses it to decide which Control gets to drive the action.